Medium batch - Hose clamp – ABS

 Dematerialize warehouses by manufacturing spare parts with commodity material at competitive price with 3D printers allowing on demand and local production: this is possible with Pam technology.

 This study is based on the comparative analysis of a reproduction of a part for a spare parts application.

 The objective was to compare the different cost structures of two production methods: 3D printing with a Pam system vs. injection molding (requiring mold rework).

-A Ø0.4mm nozzle and a layer height of 0.2 mm was used for this study.
-11 parts was produce per 3D printing cycle.
+A Ø0.4mm nozzle and a layer height of 0.2 mm were used for this study.
+11 parts were produced per 3D printing cycle.

 Regarding material cost, Pam technology is using the same material as the injection moulding.
-A part will have the same material cost on both equipments.
+A part will have the same material cost on both equipment.

 - Hourly rate: 35 $/hrs;

 - Effective working time of 10 minutes per cycle with Pam 3D printers;

 - Injection moulding is working with one operator per cycle of 8 hours, 3 cycles are made per day.

 with injection molding